 Interest Rate Risk.
 The 401(k) and 457 Plans do not have a formal investment policy that limits duration as a means of managing their exposure to fair value losses arising from increasing interest rates.
 The managers within the NC Fixed Income Fund and the NC TIPS Fund have duration targets relative to a specified benchmark.
 Asset-backed securities are securities that are primarily serviced by the cash flows of a discrete pool of receivables or other financial assets, either fixed or revolving, that by their terms convert into cash within a finite time period, plus any rights or other assets designed to assure the servicing or timely distribution of proceeds to the security holders.
 Collective investment funds include units in the various funds.
-The interest rate risk in each of the funds is dependent upon the weighted average maturity of each of the collective investment funds which holds securities with maturities ranging from short to intermediate in duration.
-As a result, the collective investment funds are sensitive to changes in interest rates.
+The interest rate risk in each of the funds is dependent upon the weighted average maturity of each of the collective investment funds are sensitive to changes in interest rates.
 Collateralized mortgage obligations generate a return based upon either the payment of interest or principal on mortgages in an underlying pool.
 The relationship between interest rates and prepayments make the fair value sensitive to changes in interest rates.
 Investments consist of units in various commingled funds, each with an investment objective relative to maturity and liquidity with interest rate risk dependent upon the weighted average maturity of each of the funds.